Digital Identity and Why It's Important

 Federated identity

-When taking part in a federated identity model, a user can login or access an identity provider (IDP) which communicates and shares your data with organisations on your behalf.
-In this model, a group of IDPs that the user can select from is called a federation, and the organisations that request your identity data are called Relying Parties.
+When taking part in a federated identity model, a user can log in or access an identity provider (IDP) which communicates and shares their data with organisations on their behalf.
+In this model, a group of IDPs that the user can select from is called a federation, and the organisations that request an individual's identity data are called Relying Parties.

 Decentralised identity